 - 75% of AOA members recommended joining an interest group.
 It is important to note that it isn't mandatory to join interest groups!
 Interest groups can be a great way to make connections, learn helpful skills for clerkships, and help with career exploration.
 The biggest piece of advice AOA members had was to be selective in your commitments with interest groups.
-Don't join too many groups, so that you avoid spreading yourself too thin. - All AOA respondents recommend limiting your extracurriculars to ~4 activities or less during Foundations phase (although this may change with Step 1 becoming pass/fail). - Recommend working in at least one leadership position. - Better to have 1-2 activities with serious time commitments or accomplishments versus a long list of activities with minimal participation. - Pick activities that you are passionate about, that you enjoy, and/or relieve stress. - School and classes come first!
+Don't join too many groups, so that you avoid spreading yourself too thin. - All AOA respondents recommend limiting your extracurriculars to ~4 activities or less during Foundations phase (although this may change with Step 1 becoming pass/fail). - Recommend working in at least one leadership position. - Better to have 1-2 activities with serious time commitments or accomplishments versus a long list of activities with minimal participation. - Pick activities that you are passionate about, that you enjoy, connect you to the reasons you chose medicine, and/or relieve stress. - School and classes come first!